Could EPS be your secret weapon for figuring out the best stocks to trade?

-All you need to do is add together the shares outstanding for the preferred and common stock, and if applicable, subtract the amount listed under treasury stock.
+Add together the shares outstanding for the preferred and common stock, and if applicable, subtract the amount listed under treasury stock.
 Just like that, you’ve calculated the shares outstanding.
 Boom.
 Pat yourself on the back.

-As such, calculating the weighted average of shares outstanding can sometimes give you a more accurate idea of the shares overstanding over a period of time.
+For this reason, calculating the weighted average of shares outstanding can sometimes give you a more accurate idea of the shares overstanding over a period of time.